NiklausHofer/suniversal/README.md

 ## Software

 Analyzing *SunType5_ArduinoAdapter*, I realized that the limitations were rooted in the use of the *Arduino* Keyboard library for the conversion to USB.
-Not that the library itself is in any way limited, it's just that is designed for a different use case - turning `Print`ed characters into key strokes.
+Not that the library itself is in any way limited, it's just that it is designed for a different use case - turning `Print`ed characters into key strokes.
 But what we need here is actually much simpler - just a plain scan code converter.
 So I merged *SunType5_ArduinoAdapter* and the Keyboard library and started refactoring the code.
 The result is this project.

 #### Configuration
 There are a few settings you can make in `suniversal.h`, the more interesting ones being: